 These are the methods I use to extend all my backgrounds, even if the combination of techniques varies a little.

-I hope I was able to give you some insight on how you can extend the background of your images.
-To see the full tutorial for the "Baby It's Cold Outside" composite and gain access to my complete library of compositing tutorials, sign up for a premium membership today.
+I hope I was able to give you some insight into how you can extend the background of your images.
+To see the full tutorial for the "Baby It's Cold Outside" composite and gain access to my complete library of compositing tutorials, sign up for a premium membership today by clicking here.